canonical/github-profiles-automator/README.md

 RoleBindings / AuthorizationPolicies for contributors in a Kubeflow cluster based on a central source of truth, a ProfileManagementRepresentation (PMR) defined in a file in a GitHub repo.

+## Profiles Management Representation

+This repo also contains the code for defining Profiles and Contributors in a source-agnostic way.
+You can find more about this in the [README.md](src/profiles_management/README.md)